 Close the high vacuum valve, open the nitrogen vent valve, and remove the sample from the sample holder.
 Repeat steps 5.4–5.8 for deposition on additional samples.

-NOTE: After the Te deposition, the samples can be stored for some time, but it is recommended to store in a desiccator under vacuum for no more than 1 week for best results.
+NOTE: After the Te deposition, the samples can be stored for some time, but it is recommended they be stored in a desiccator under vacuum for no more than 1 week for best results.

 Nickel back contact application